keesiemeijer/wp-parser-json/README.md

 * filters.json
 * classes.json
 * version.json
-* wp-parser-json.zip // zip file with all files above
+* wp-parser-json.zip (zip file containing all files above)

 The files are saved in this plugin's directory in the folder `json-files`.